senecajs/seneca-transport/README.md

 module, so you don't need to include it manually.
 You use this plugin to wire up your micro-services so that they can talk to each other.

-seneca-transport's source can be read in an annotated fashion by,
+seneca-transport's source can be read in an annotated fashion by:
 - running `npm run annotate`
 - viewing [./doc/transport.html](./doc/transport.html) locally